sreedevi-langoju/12weekawsworkshopchallenge/week4/Labs/labsetup.md

       a.
 In the VPC Dashboard, select "Internet Gateways" in the left navigation pane.
       b.
 Click the "Create Internet Gateway" button.
       c.
-Give it a name and create the IGW.
+Give it a name: On-Prem-IGW  and create the IGW.
       d.
 Select the IGW, click "Actions," and choose "Attach to VPC."
-Attach it to your VPC.
+Attach it to your On-Prem-VPC .

    6. Configure the Route Table:

       a.
 Go to the "Route Tables" section in the VPC Dashboard.
       b.
-Find the route table associated with your public subnet (usually the main one).
+Find the route table associated with your public subnet: On-Prem-Subnet
       c.
-Edit the route table and add a route with destination 0.0.0.0/0 and target as the Internet Gateway you created.
+Edit the route table and add a route with destination 0.0.0.0/0 and target as the On-Prem-IGW ,the Internet Gateway you created.